Monday, 17 August 2026 MUMBAI EDITION LIVE

 See it today

 The clearest surviving window into Koli Mumbai is Worli Koliwada, a working fishing village tucked below the Bandra–Worli Sea Link, and Sassoon Dock in Colaba at dawn, where the night’s catch is auctioned in a roar of ice, gulls and Marathi bargaining.
-Go early — the fish auction at Sassoon Dock winds down by about 8am.
-Entry is free; just be respectful and ask before photographing people at work.
+Go early — the fish auction winds down by about 8am.
+Entry is free; just be respectful, and ask before photographing people at work.
+This is a livelihood, not a set.

 The Portuguese century

-In 1534 the Portuguese took the islands from the Sultan of Gujarat, and for over a hundred years this was a minor Portuguese possession — useful for its harbour, not much developed.
-They called it “Bom Bahia,” the good bay, and that name, worn smooth by other tongues, is one theory for how “Bombay” arrived.
-The Portuguese left less architecture here than in Goa, but they planted the coconut groves, the churches and a Catholic community that endures.
+In 1534 the Portuguese took the islands from the Sultan of Gujarat, and for more than a hundred years this was a minor Portuguese possession — valued for its harbour, not much developed.
+They called it “Bom Bahia,” the good bay, and that name, worn smooth by other tongues, is one popular theory for how “Bombay” arrived.
+The Portuguese left far less architecture here than in Goa, but their real legacy is human: the coconut groves, the chapels, and a Catholic community that endures to this day.

 See it today

 Head to Bandra, where the East Indian Catholic community traces its roots to this era.
-Mount Mary Basilica perched above Bandra Bandstand draws huge crowds during the September Bandra Fair, and the quiet villages of Ranwar — with their tiled cottages, crosses at street corners and hush that feels a world away from the traffic — are a lovely free morning wander.
+Mount Mary Basilica, perched above Bandra Bandstand, draws enormous crowds during the September Bandra Fair, and the quiet lanes of Ranwar — with their tiled cottages, wayside crosses and a hush that feels a world away from the traffic — are a lovely, free morning wander.
+For a second, even more perfectly preserved pocket of this world, cross town to Khotachiwadi near Girgaon, a tiny surviving cluster of Portuguese-Indian wooden houses.
 Reach Bandra easily on the Western Line; alight at Bandra station and take an auto to the Bandstand side.

 The British turn: a wedding gift that changed everything

 The hinge of Mumbai’s history is oddly domestic.
 In 1661 the islands came to the British Crown as part of the dowry when Catherine of Braganza married Charles II.
-A few years later the Crown leased them to the English East India Company — for a famously trivial rent — and the Company saw at once what the Portuguese had underused: a deep, sheltered, all-weather harbour on India’s west coast.
+A few years later the Crown leased them to the English East India Company — for a famously trivial rent, said to be around £10 a year — and the Company saw at once what the Portuguese had underused: a deep, sheltered, all-weather harbour on India’s west coast, safer than silt-prone Surat to the north.

-The Company got to work.
-Through the eighteenth and nineteenth centuries a series of engineering projects — the Hornby Vellard among them — walled off the sea and joined the islands into a single landmass.
-Reclamation is the recurring verb of this city’s biography.
+The Company got to work, and its favourite verb was reclaim.
+Through the eighteenth and nineteenth centuries a series of engineering projects — the Hornby Vellard, a great causeway completed in the 1780s, among them — walled off the sea and gradually welded the islands into a single landmass.
+Reclamation is the recurring theme of this city’s biography.
 Every time Mumbai runs out of room, it tends to answer by taking a little more from the water.
+Almost nothing you walk on in the southern city is where the original shoreline was.

 See it today

-The old business district is still called Fort, after the walls the Company built (long demolished).
-Wander from Horniman Circle, a graceful colonial crescent around a garden, past the neoclassical Asiatic Society library steps, and you are walking the Company’s Bombay.
+The old business district is still called Fort, after the walls the Company built and later demolished.
+Wander from Horniman Circle, a graceful colonial crescent around a garden, past the neoclassical steps of the Asiatic Society library, and you are walking the Company’s Bombay.
+Our Fort and Kala Ghoda guide maps the best of it in a single loop.

 Cotton, mills and the making of a working city

 The nineteenth century turned Bombay from a trading post into an industrial powerhouse, and the fuel was cotton.
 When the American Civil War in the 1860s choked off supplies of American cotton to the mills of Britain, Bombay’s traders stepped into the gap and grew spectacularly rich almost overnight.
-The boom was wild, speculative and briefly disastrous when it crashed — but it left behind capital, confidence and a taste for grand building.
+The boom was wild and speculative, and its crash was brutal — but it left behind capital, confidence and a lasting appetite for grand building.

-The opening of the Suez Canal in 1869 shortened the sea route to Europe and cemented Bombay’s role as India’s gateway.
-Cotton money and civic pride produced the extravagant Victorian Gothic skyline you still see today.
+The opening of the Suez Canal in 1869 shortened the sea route to Europe and cemented Bombay’s role as India’s gateway to the West.
+Cotton money and civic pride together produced the extravagant Victorian skyline you still see today.

 Then came the mills themselves.
-Central Mumbai — Girangaon, literally “the village of mills” — filled with textile factories and the chawls (tenement housing) of the workers who ran them.
-For a century, this was the beating industrial heart of the city, and the source of a fierce labour and political culture.
-The great textile strike of the early 1980s effectively broke the industry, and the mills fell silent.
+Central Mumbai — Girangaon, literally “the village of mills” — filled with textile factories and the chawls, the dense tenement housing where the workers who ran them lived, often a whole family to a single room sharing a common corridor and tap.
+For roughly a century this was the beating industrial heart of the city and the crucible of a fierce labour and political culture.
+The Great Bombay Textile Strike of 1982, led by union leader Datta Samant, brought hundreds of thousands of workers out for months; it effectively broke the industry, and one by one the mills fell silent.

 See it today

 The mill lands have had a dramatic second life.
-Lower Parel and Kamala Mills are now full of restaurants, offices and nightlife built inside old industrial shells.
-Phoenix Mills became one of the city’s landmark malls.
-Best time to visit is evening, when the crowds arrive; a coffee or a meal here will run anywhere from a few hundred rupees to a proper splurge, depending on where you land.
-For the human history behind the glamour, walk the surrounding chawls and you can still read the older city in the brickwork.
+Lower Parel and Kamala Mills are now full of restaurants, offices and nightlife built inside old industrial shells, and Phoenix Mills became one of the city’s landmark malls.
+Evening is the time to go, when the after-work crowds arrive; a coffee or a meal here can run anywhere from a few hundred rupees to a serious splurge, depending on where you land.
+For the human history behind the glamour, walk a block or two off the main drag into the surrounding chawls — the older city is still legible in the brickwork, the shared verandahs and the tiny temples at the corners.

 The monuments of empire

-The Victorian and Edwardian building spree gave Mumbai an architectural inheritance that is genuinely world-class, so much so that a cluster of it is now a UNESCO World Heritage ensemble.
+The Victorian and Edwardian building spree gave Mumbai an architectural inheritance that is genuinely world-class — so much so that the ensemble of Victorian Gothic and, later, Art Deco buildings along the Oval Maidan was inscribed as a UNESCO World Heritage Site in 2018.

 A walking tip

 The whole ensemble is compact and best done on foot.
 Start at CSMT, walk to Horniman Circle and Fort, then down to the Gateway — a gentle two to three hours.
-Do it in the cooler months (November to February) or early on a monsoon morning when the stone glistens.
+Our heritage architecture walk strings the highlights together in order.
+Do it in the cooler months of November to February, or early on a monsoon morning when the stone glistens and the light goes soft and grey.

 Freedom, renaming and a changing self-image

-In 1960 it became the capital of the new state of Maharashtra.
-And in 1995 the city was officially renamed Mumbai, reclaiming the older Marathi and Gujarati name over the anglicised “Bombay.”
-Both names are still used affectionately, and which one a person reaches for often says something about their generation and politics.
+In 1960, after the Samyukta Maharashtra movement redrew India’s states along linguistic lines, the city became the capital of the new state of Maharashtra.
+And in 1995 it was officially renamed Mumbai, reclaiming the older Marathi and Gujarati name over the anglicised “Bombay.”
+Both names are still used affectionately, often in the same sentence, and which one a person reaches for first can quietly signal their generation, their mother tongue and sometimes their politics.

 Dream factory and money machine

-Two industries define modern Mumbai’s global image, and both are pure twentieth-century inventions.
+Two industries define modern Mumbai’s global image, and both are essentially twentieth-century inventions layered on top of everything older.

 The first is the movies.
-Bollywood — the Hindi film industry — grew up here and turned Mumbai into the dream factory for a billion people.
-The studios of Film City in Goregaon and the star bungalows of Bandra and Juhu are part of the city’s mythology.
-If you want a taste, an evening at a single-screen classic or a plush multiplex is one of the great cheap thrills of the city, with tickets ranging from very affordable to premium recliner prices.
+Bollywood — the Hindi film industry — grew up here and turned Mumbai into the dream factory for well over a billion people.
+The studios of Film City in Goregaon and the star bungalows of Bandra and Juhu are woven into the city’s mythology, and a surprising amount of daily life still orbits the industry.
+If you want a taste of it, an evening at a grand single-screen cinema or a plush multiplex remains one of the great affordable thrills of the city, with tickets ranging from very cheap matinees to premium recliner prices.

 The second is money.
-Mumbai is India’s financial capital: the Reserve Bank of India, the Bombay Stock Exchange on Dalal Street (Asia’s oldest stock exchange), and the newer corporate towers of the Bandra Kurla Complex (BKC) all sit here.
-The old cotton-trader instinct for risk and reward never really left; it just changed clothes.
+Mumbai is India’s undisputed financial capital: the Reserve Bank of India, the Bombay Stock Exchange on Dalal Street — established in 1875 and the oldest stock exchange in Asia — and the newer glass corporate towers of the Bandra Kurla Complex (BKC) all sit here.
+The old cotton-trader instinct for risk and reward never really left the city; it simply changed its clothes and moved into air-conditioning.

 See it today

-Dalal Street and the BSE area buzz on weekday mornings — go during market hours to feel the energy, though the exchange itself is not a casual tourist site.
-For the newer face of finance, BKC is all glass and ambition.
+Dalal Street and the BSE area buzz on weekday mornings — go during market hours to feel the energy, though the exchange itself is not a casual tourist site and there is little to actually enter.
+For the newer face of finance, BKC is all glass, ambition and traffic.
+Neither is a “sight” in the postcard sense, but both are essential to understanding what the city runs on.

 A city still being built